Reviews You Can Rely On

 Comfort

-We tested and scored this metric in various ways.
-Firstly, we simply went hiking.
-We used each pack on both long and short hikes, with light and heavy (for a daypack) loads, and kept notes on how comfortable we felt in each one.
-We also examined each bag's padding (or lack of), hip belt, attempts at ventilation, and whether any annoying features or pressure points impacted our comfort.
-We also sweat tested, movement tested, and fit tested based on baseline parameters that were consistent across all daypacks.
+To begin testing this metric, we went hiking and used each pack on long, short, and middle distance hikes, with both light and heavy loads.
+We kept notes on each one's comfort in relation to distance and load weight.
+We also examined each bag's padding (or lack of), hip belt, ventilation, and whether features or pressure points impacted our comfort.
+We also sweat tested, movement tested, and fit tested based on baseline parameters that are consistent across all daypacks.

 Versatility